top of page

 • You’re applying for a relaxation (the “we want to do it, but it doesn’t perfectly fit the bylaw” scenario)

-If planning approval is required, it can change the timeline significantly—so it’s worth identifying early (before demolition begins).
+If planning approval is required, it can change the timeline significantly.
+So, it’s worth identifying early—before demolition begins.

-A renovation can be “just a kitchen refresh”… until you add under-cabinet lighting, move a sink, change ventilation, or relocate a gas line.
+This is where homeowners often get surprised.
+A renovation can seem like “just a kitchen refresh” until you add under-cabinet lighting, move a sink, change ventilation, or relocate a gas line.
+Here’s a simple way to think about it:

-Electrical permit
+Electrical Permit

-Plumbing permit
+Plumbing Permit

 If you’re installing new plumbing or altering/relocating existing plumbing lines, a permit is commonly required.

-Gas permits
+Gas Permits

-Pro tip: Even if the renovation “looks finished,” trade permits and inspections are what protect you for resale, insurance, and safety.
+Pro tip: Even if the renovation “looks finished,” trade permits and inspections protect you for resale, insurance, and safety.
 If you’re unsure what applies, it’s better to confirm before the project starts than to scramble mid-build.

 If you’re doing a renovation that involves multiple trades, Full Home Renovations Calgary & Okotoks explains how we plan work so permits and inspections don’t stall the schedule.